-As a general rule, financial instruments should be disclosed and presented in accordance with generally accepted accounting principles, with reference to Singapore Financial Reporting Standard 107 "Financial Instruments: Disclosures" wherever possible.
-Appropriate risk management policies should be disclosed and analysed in the notes to the financial statements in order to provide unitholders with a perspective of the risk management of the Fund in which they have invested in.
-An illustration of the disclosures on financial instruments is set out in Appendix 1.
+- As a general rule, financial instruments should be disclosed and presented in accordance with generally accepted accounting principles, with reference to FRS 107 "Financial Instruments: Disclosures" wherever possible.
+Appropriate risk management policies should be disclosed and analysed in the notes to the financial statements in order to provide unitholders with a perspective of the risk management of the unit trust in which they have invested in.
+An illustration of the disclosures on financial instruments is set out in Appendix 1. - In accordance with FRS 32 "Financial Instruments: Presentation" and FRS 107 "Financial Instruments: Disclosures", financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the fund or the counterparty.